seabaylea/FoodTrackerBackend-Workshop/README.md

 # Building a Swift Backend for FoodTracker

-This tutorial teaches how to create a Server-Side Swift backend for a simple iOS app.
+This tutorial teaches how to create a Server-Side Swift backend for the [FoodTracker iOS app tutorial](https://developer.apple.com/library/content/referencelibrary/GettingStarted/DevelopiOSAppsSwift/) from Apple.

 For more information about Swift@IBM, visit https://developer.ibm.com/swift/